sparrowcode/PermissionsKit/README.md

 # SPPermission

-This project is about managing permissions with customizable visual effects.
-Simple pod saves your hours of development.
+Request permissions **with native dialog** UI and interactive animations.
+Check state any permission.
 You can start using this project with just two lines of code and easy customization!
 You can watch how I design UI for this pod [on YouTube](https://youtu.be/1mDdX7fQRv4).

 <img src="https://github.com/IvanVorobei/SPPermission/blob/master/Resources/Preview.gif" width="500">